After School Dice Club: Manga

-After School Dice Club, written and illustrated by Hirō Nakamichi, was serialized in Shogakukan's Monthly Shōnen Sunday magazine from March 12, 2013, to June 11, 2021.
-Shogakukan has compiled its chapters into individual tankōbon volumes.
-Nineteen volumes were published from September 12, 2013, to July 12, 2021.
+Written and illustrated by Hirō Nakamichi, After School Dice Club was serialized in Shogakukan's Monthly Shōnen Sunday magazine from March 12, 2013, to June 11, 2021.
+Shogakukan collected its chapters in nineteen tankōbon volumes, published from September 12, 2013, to July 12, 2021.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced in the October issue of Monthly Shōnen Sunday on September 12, 2018.
 The series was animated by Liden Films and directed by Kenichi Imaizumi, with Atsushi Maekawa handling series composition, Yukiko Ibe designing the characters, and Shūji Katayama composing the music.
-It aired from October 3 to December 19, 2019 on ABC, Tokyo MX, and BS11.
+It aired from October 3 to December 19, 2019, on ABC, Tokyo MX, and BS11.
 The series ran for 12 episodes.
-Miyu Tomita performed the series' opening theme "Present Moment", while Saki Miyashita, Marika Kouno, and Tomita performed the series' ending theme "On the Board".
+Miyu Tomita performed the series' opening theme "Present Moment", while Saki Miyashita, Marika Kōno, and Tomita performed the series' ending theme "On the Board".